 Destination Harris Ranch (308).
 There is no weather reporting, no forecast, and no approaches.
 An alternate is required.

 Alternate Bermuda Dunes (KUDD).
 The airport has multiple approaches but no weather reporting but all three of the approaches show in the Pilot Briefing section of the approach plate so they are not available as an alternate.
 This is true even if, by looking at the weather at KTRM and KPSP you can determine that the ceiling and visibility in the area would allow descent from the MEA, approach, and landing under basic VFR.

 Alternate Borrego Valley (L08).
 There is one approach showing in the Pilot Briefing section of the approach plate.
-It is not available as an alternate because there is no weather forecast.
+It is not available as an alternate because when you look up the alternate minimums, it says “NA when local weather not available” and there is no TAF.

 The rule for filing with GPS is not spelled out in the FAR.
 This post goes into detail.
 Basically, if you have a non-WAAS GPS you can file either the destination or alternate with a GPS approach—but not both.
 If you have WAAS, you both can have only GPS IAPs.
 You must to use the LNAV or circling minimums at the destination.